iwuvjhdva/vlcc/README.md

 Note that, using the default config, the database file and images folder will be created in current directory.

-Also note that both _vlcc-http_ and _vlcc-run_ should use the same config (nevermind, just run them both in one directory).
+Also note that both _vlcc-http_ and _vlcc-run_ should use the same config (nevermind, just run them both in the same directory).

 Usage
 -----